For some, time away from responsibilities amounts to luxury solo travel.

 I once stayed in a hotel with a luxurious pillow-top mattress.
 My first impression was, “ahhhh.”
 However, one night's sleep on it and I knew it was too soft.
 My back ached.
 One more night and I was at a chiropractor's door early in the morning waiting for it to open.
 My point: it's important to know your own definition of luxury.

-- If simplifying logistics is your definition of luxury.
+- Get VIP service from one place to another.
 Transitions are the most complicated and stressful aspects of independent travel: getting from the airport to your hotel, moving from city to city, orienting yourself in a new destination.
 There are now companies that will take care of these logistical details for you.
-It’s an “untour.”
-They’ll do a lot of your advance booking and give you hotel options in terms of standard and upgrades.
-They’ll have a person with a sign at the airport waiting for you.
-There will be another person at your hotel waiting for you.
+It's an “untour.”
+They'll do a lot of your advance booking and give you hotel options in terms of standard and upgrades.
+They'll have a person with a sign at the airport waiting for you.
+There will be another person at your hotel to give you an orientation on the city.
+The service is amazing!
 Read about my experience with such a tour here.

 - If luxury accommodation is important to you.